-The maximum bunch weight (32.05 kg/ plant) was recorded in the treatment (T8) with application of potassium silicate at 6ml/l + bagging of bunches at 30 days interval and lowest was recorded in the control T1 (Table 1).
+The maximum bunch weight (26.80 kg/ plant) was recorded in the treatment (T_8) with application of potassium silicate at 6ml/l + bagging of bunches at 30 days interval and lowest was recorded in the control T1 (Table 1).
 The increase in bunch weight could be the result of an increase in bunch size and finger size and numbers.
 The increase in finger size can be a major factor contributing to the bunch weight.
-The similar observation was recorded by Bhavya in Bangalore Blue grapes.
-Silicon helps in cell division; Si improves the structural stability of cell walls during cell elongation and division and thereby maintains cell shape, which may be important for the function and survival of cells (Sivanesan and Park, 22), Silicon in plants can stimulate nutrient uptake and plant photosynthesis (Smith, 23).
+The similar observation was recorded by Bhavya (4) in Bangalore Blue grapes.
+Silicon helps in cell division; Si improves the structural stability of cell walls during cell elongation and division and thereby maintains cell shape, which may be important for the function and survival of cells (Sivanesan and Park, 21), Silicon in plants can stimulate nutrient uptake and plant photosynthesis (Smith, 22).
 As silicon helps in cell division, may result in production of more number of fruits.
-Similar observations were made by Gorecki and Busch (8) in green house cucumber where results revealed that, increased yield was attributed on the number of fruits.
+Similar made observations were by Gorecki and Danielskibusch (8) in green house cucumber where results revealed that, increased yield was attributed on the number of fruits.
 Nesreen et al. (15) noticed application of silicon increased the number of pods per plant in beans.
-Stamatakis et al. (24) reported that, silicon application increased fruit retention and increased number of fruits per plant and similar results were observed by Bhavya (4) in Bangalore Blue grapes.
+Stamatakis et al. (23) reported that, silicon application increased fruit retention and increased number of fruits per plant and similar results were observed by Bhavya (4) in Bangalore Blue grapes.

 Results indicated profound influence of application of silicon and bagging treatments on finger characters viz., finger weight, finger length and finger diameter (Table 1).
 These parameters recorded significantly maximum values in silicon and bagging treatments than in untreated control.
-The increase in finger size might be due to higher photosynthetic activity and biomass production in the plant which might have resulted in more metabolites in the fruits (Young et al., 28).
+The increase in finger size might be due to higher photosynthetic activity and biomass production in the plant which might have resulted in more metabolites in the fruits (Young et al., 27).
 As the growth and development of the fingers advances, large amount of water and other metabolites moves in to the fingers resulting in higher fruit weight, length and diameter.
 The increase length, diameter and weight of finger could also be due to the effect of skirting materials.
 The growth and development of a plant organ follows a rhythm and log phase contributes maximum to increase in size.
 Covering fruits with a bag at a particular developmental stage may influence their growth and size.
-According to Xu et al. (27) bagging with plastic bags increased fruit weight in carambola when applied 10 days after full bloom.
+According to Xu et al. (26) bagging with plastic bags increased fruit weight in carambola when applied 10 days after full bloom.

 Colour and appearance is one of the important attributes that determine the edibility of a fruit.
-Colour
+Colour change in a ripening banana fruit results from various